by Rolf Sattler

 Lucy thinks for a moment: “Yes, I know,” she says.
 “Our dog trickled down the street wagging his anecdote.” ”(Osho.
 1998.
 Take it Really Seriously.
 Osho International Foundation, p.
 132).

-6. Another way to improve our language map and to reduce or avoid unhealthy behavioral reactions is to eliminate absolutisms and allness terms such as all, always, never, etc. Such absolutisms do not seem to correspond to reality and therefore much injustice and suffering has been inflicted on people by their use.
+7. Another way to improve our language map and to reduce or avoid unhealthy behavioural reactions is to eliminate absolutisms and allness terms such as all, always, never, etc. Such absolutisms do not seem to correspond to reality and therefore much injustice and suffering has been inflicted on people by their use.

 “The village priest approaches a group of small boys sitting in a circle around a dog.
 When he comes up to them, he asks, “What are you doing to the dog?”